MLanguage/mlang/README.md

 as the C compiler was installed for Opam.
 Mlang results are tested on GCC and Clang, the latter being preferred if available.

-The Java backend in `examples/java/` requires Java development environment.
-The generated code targets Java 7, and could be used with OpenJDK 1.7 or more.
-However, the test harness code requires Java 8, so to use the automated backend tests, we ask for OpenJDK 1.8 or more.

-For Debian-based distributions, you can try:

-    sudo apt install default-jdk

-For Red Hat-based distributions, depending on your version:

-    sudo yum install java-1.8.0-openjdk-devel

-or

-    sudo yum install java-11-openjdk-devel

-NB : if you are using JDK 1.8, in order to cross-compile the generated code to 1.7, you would also need JDK 1.7 installed in order to provide the correct version of the base classes.

 ## Usage

 Mlang also need an M file to know how to run the "liquidations multiples"